morea-framework/morea-framework.github.io/src/quickstart-vagrant.md

 ### Install Git and GitHub

 Follow the QuickStart directions to [set up Git and GitHub](/quickstart.html#SetupGitandGitHub).
 Be sure to join GitHub, install git, and set up your SSH keys for communication with GitHub.

+Note that on Windows, the [GitHub for Windows](https://windows.github.com/) application will install a command-line git that will be available from PowerShell.
+(Use PowerShell, rather than the command line, if available).

 ### Download and install VirtualBox